GLOBAL MARKETS-Stocks up on ECB cut, but euro slumps after Draghi

 index, clawed back into positive territory after having

 spent most of the morning in the red.
-The index rose 0.49
+The index was up 0.1

 Oil rose above $100 a barrel as some investors saw this